Live Beta

 A full grid makes visible what individual-center assessment never can: system-level patterns.
 A person with Open Flooding in the Emotional domain and Bond Fusing in the same domain has a specific configuration — absorbing feelings without filter and merging with them — that shows up as a column pattern.
 The individual readings are meaningful; the column pattern is where the clinical picture lives.

-The self-awareness gap.
+The self-awareness pattern.
 The centers most displaced are often the ones hardest to observe from inside.
-A person with Discernment Under (can’t differentiate feelings) will struggle to accurately report the state of other Emotional-domain centers, because the lens they need for self-observation in that territory is the one that’s off.
-The tool you need to assess the problem is part of the problem.
+A person with Attunement displaced (can’t differentiate feelings) will struggle to report the state of other Emotional-domain centers, because the lens they need for self-observation in that territory is the one that’s off.
+A divergence finding at those centers is expected, not surprising.

 Compensation masking.
 When one capacity compensates for another — Move Over covering for Bond Under, Focus Over covering for Open Under — the compensatory state looks functional from the inside.
-The person in Move Over feels productive and engaged, not compulsive.
-Only when the compensatory Over is removed does the underlying Under become visible, and by then the observation conditions have changed.
-Self-assessment tends to report the compensation as health and miss the thing being compensated for.
+The person in Move Over often reports productivity and engagement rather than compulsion.
+External observation tends to read the compensation differently from the self-report; the divergence at those centers is the finding.

-Domain context specificity.
-Your capacity states change across relationships, situations, and contexts.
+Context specificity.
+Capacity states change across relationships, situations, and contexts.
 You might be Receiving in the Emotional domain with close friends and Closing with colleagues.
-Which one do you report?
-A single self-assessment flattens context-dependent variation into a single answer.
-The formal Icosa assessment addresses this through structured questions designed to sample across contexts, but a self-assessment typically captures whatever context you’re sitting in when you do it.
+A by-hand self-read typically captures whatever context you’re sitting in when you do it.
+The formal assessment tracks consistency across structurally related items, which surfaces context-dependent variation that a single-sitting self-read flattens into one answer.

-The practitioner version of the two-question method works through structured conversation.
+The practitioner-conducted form of the by-hand grid read works through structured conversation.
 The practitioner asks about each capacity in each domain, but they also observe the process — how the person engages with the question itself.
-A person who tears up when asked about Empathy but dismisses the tears provides information beyond the verbal answer.
+A person who tears up when asked about Affectivity but dismisses the tears provides information beyond the verbal answer.
 A person who goes blank when asked about Bond in the Relational domain has just demonstrated Bond Under in real time.

-The self-assessment gives you a map you drew yourself.
-The practitioner assessment gives you a map drawn by someone who can see the territory you’re standing on.
+The by-hand self-read gives you a map you drew yourself.
+The formal assessment plus practitioner interpretation gives you a map computed across the full Atlas and read by someone who can see the territory you’re standing on.

 Try This